r-spatialecology/landscapemetrics/README.md

 ### Citation

-To cite `landscapemetrics` or acknowledge its use, please cite the following Software note, substituting the version of the application that you used for ‘ver.
+To cite **landscapemetrics** or acknowledge its use, please cite the following Software note, substituting the version of the application that you used for ‘ver.
 0’:

 <p>

-> Hesselbarth, M.H.K., Sciaini, M., With, K.A., Wiegand, K., Nowosad, J.
+<i> Hesselbarth, M.H.K., Sciaini, M., With, K.A., Wiegand, K., Nowosad,
-> 2019. *landscapemetrics*: an open‐source R tool to calculate landscape
+J. 2019. landscapemetrics: an open‐source R tool to calculate landscape metrics.
-> metrics.
 Ecography, 42: 1648-1657 (ver.
-0).
+0). </i>

 </p>